ruwaifatahir/self-agent-widget/README.md

 **Conclusion:** The purpose is to synchronize the connected account between your application and the widget.

-Now let's just pass the boolean indicating if wallet is injected or not and address of connected user.
+Now let's just pass the boolean indicating if the wallet is injected or not and the address of the connected user.

 ```typescript
   const { connector, address } = useAccount();